 Didi liked to take dubious parenting guidance from Doctor Lipschitz.
 Read: Doctor Lip-shits.

-Somewhat questionable status on this one, but "Mothers Day" actually depicts Phil and Lil being breastfed.
-Bear in mind this is a KIDS SHOW.
+Somewhat questionable status on this one, but "Mother's Day" depicts Phil and Lil being breastfed.

-Despite all of this, the cute-looking premise of the show (and the fact its protagonists are babies) was apparently enough to be considered acceptable for airing on Nick Jr. at one point during the 1990s.
+Despite all of this, the cute-looking premise of the show (and the fact its protagonists are babies) was apparently enough to be considered acceptable for airing on Nick Jr. at one point during the 1990s and 2014.